 Also consider whether you need a permanent employee or if a contract professional would best suit your needs.
 If you’re not sure or simply want to streamline the time-consuming process of bringing new talent on board, engaging the services of a talent solutions firm could be a wise move.

 Seek the right skills

-Because graphic designers work with people in other departments and are often charged with presenting ideas to clients, it’s crucial that they have excellent teamwork and communication skills.
-“Look for a variety of characteristics and traits, including creativity, of course, and also and the ability to think strategically, take constructive criticism and interact well with people in and outside of the company,” Katselis says.
+Of course, don’t get so caught up in technical skills that you forget soft skills.
+Because graphic designers work with people in other departments and are often charged with presenting ideas to clients, they must have excellent teamwork and communication skills.
+Look for a variety of characteristics and traits, including the ability to think strategically, take constructive criticism and interact well with people in and outside of the company.

-“A few good designs in a portfolio doesn’t necessarily make for a strong graphic designer,” Katselis says.
-“Is the work on brand for the client?
+You also need to carefully review candidates’ portfolios.
+Look for similar examples to the projects you want your new graphic designer to take on.
+And remember that a few dazzling designs in a portfolio don’t necessarily make for a strong graphic designer.
+Is the work on brand for the client?
 Does it convey the right message for the audience?
-These are vital aspects to analyze because you’ll need them to get it right for you and your clients, too.”
+These are vital aspects to analyze because you’ll need your new hire to get it right for you and your clients, too.

 Ask the right questions